My son showed me exactly how he planned to install a CPU into his computer yesterday.

 It’s something I don’t think we talk about as much as we should.
 A child on the autism spectrum often masters things are that outrageously difficult for a NT individual – sometimes even impossible (never being taught to build a computer, and yet being able to do just that is a small example).

-But it’s the basics that are difficult.
+It’s the basics that are difficult.

 These are the areas of my son’s life that are the most complicated.